Frank Bernard Cernik

 • and others

-He sold his blueprints to many operators who started building new rinks around the country which led to a boom in the industry in the 70’s and led into the “Disco Ball Era”.
+He sold his blueprints to many operators, who started building new rinks around the country.
+This led to a boom in the industry in the 1970s and the “Disco Ball Era.”

 Skateland Arizona groundbreaking article

-• He had a Corporate Office at 128th & Q Streets and has a Warehouse at 132 & A Streets
+• He had a Corporate Office at 128th and Q Streets, Omaha, and a Warehouse at 132nd and A Streets, Omaha.

 In 1990, Frank turned the Omaha facilities over to his sons Scott and Kevin.
-All the rinks have been sold or leased, except Skatedaze on 132nd & B Streets in Omaha which is now operated by Scott and Pam Cernik.
+All the rinks have been sold or leased.
+Skatedaze on 132nd & B Streets in Omaha was the last to close.
 Four of the other locations sold still operate as roller skating rinks.

 2008 USA Today Skate Daze Award